Nikolas Farantouris: Political career

 He has been a strong advocate for European federalism, for policies supporting small and medium-sized enterprises (SMEs), emphasizing the importance of green and digital transitions, climate change action, EU external relations and global dialogue and sustainable economic growth.

-He is a Board Member of the influenceable federalist parliamentary forum, Spinelli Group.
+He is a Board Member of the federalist parliamentary forum, Spinelli Group.

 EU Parliamentary activities

 Elected as a Member of the European Parliament (MEP) in 2024, D. Farantouris serves on key committees in the European Parliament: